Open until 5pm, call free on 0800 531 6027

 Pay off existing debts

-If you have existing debts, such as credit card debt or personal loans, equity release could help you to pay them off.
+If you have existing debts, equity release could help you to pay them off.
 This can free up your monthly income and put more money in your pocket.
+However, you should always think carefully before securing a loan against your home to repay existing debt.

 Home improvements